:warning:IMPORTANT: PLEASE READ THIS BEFORE USING TAMPONS.:warning:

 Removing my tampon

 1. Relax and gently pull the removal string so that the tampon slides out.
-It's easiest to remove a tampon when it's fully saturated.
-If you've problems removing the tampon, it could be because the tampon isn't fully saturated yet.
+It is easiest to remove a tampon when it is fully saturated.
+If you have problems removing the tampon, it could be because the tampon is not yet fully saturated.

 2. If for some reason you cannot find the removal cord, it can usually be reached from a squatting position using your fingers.
 Remember to remove the current tampon before inserting another and always remember to remove the last tampon at the end of your period.